Adaptation of Marine Species

 - Martínez EA, Cárdenas L, Figueroa C, Vidal RU, Billot C. (2005).
 Microsatellites of Laminaria digitata tested in Lessonia nigrescens: evaluation and improvement of cross amplification between kelps of two different families.
 Journal of Applied Phycology 17:245-263.

 Professor at the Environmental and Evolutionary Science Institute from the Faculty of Science at the University Austral of Chile.
 PhD in Biological Sciences at the University of Paris XIII, France.

-She is a specialist in algae population genetics.
-Throughout her career, she has studied the processes that cause changes to biodiversity, especially in the coastal sea area.
-Her research has been focused on understanding natural and anthropogenic processes that affect the permanence of macroalgae populations.
+Dr. Guillemin is a specialist in the genetics of alga populations.
+Throughout her career, she has studied the processes that modify biological diversity, especially in the coastal marine area.
+Her research has centered on understanding the processes – both natural and anthropogenic – that affect the permanence of macroalgal populations.

 - Guillemin M-L, Valero M, Faugeron S, Nelson W, Destombe C (2014) Tracing the Trans-Pacific Evolutionary History of a Domesticated Seaweed (Gracilaria chilensis) with Archaeological and Genetic Data.
 PLoS ONE 9(12): e114039. doi:10.1371/journal.pone.0114039.

 - Guillemin M-L, Valenzuela P, Gaitan-Espitia JD & Destombe C (2014) Evidence of reproductive cost in the triphasic life history of the red alga Gracilaria chilensis (Gracilariales, Rhodophyta).
 Journal of Applied Phycology, 26, 569- 575.